pcktdmp/elastic-workshop/README.md

 }
 ```

-When looking `Discover` you see that the log data that is being indexed is without a timestamp.
+When looking at `Discover` you see that the log data that is being indexed is without a timestamp.
 How inconvenient.

 As you might have seen on `stdout` of your container behind the `@` sign there is something that looks like an epoch timestamp.
 It actually is.